Mariella-Arias/expense-tracker/README.md

 ## Data Architecture

 The application uses a simple yet effective data schema stored in Local Storage.
-Expenses data is stored as an array of objects, each containing date, category, and amount.
+The expenses data is stored as an array of objects, with each object containing date, category, and amount.

 ```
 {